-Zebrafish Polymerase Theta and human Polymerase Theta: orthologues with homologous function
+Zebrafish Polymerase Theta and human Polymerase Theta: Orthologues with homologous function

 This article is not in any list yet, why not save it to one of your lists.Abstract

+DNA Polymerase Theta (Pol θ) is a conserved an A-family polymerase that plays an essential role in repairing double strand breaks, through micro-homology end joining, and bypassing DNA lesions, through translesion synthesis, to protect genome integrity.
+Despite its essential role in DNA repair, Pol θ is inherently error-prone.
+Recently, key loop regions were identified to play an important role in key functions of Pol θ.
 Here we present a comparative structure-function study of the polymerase domain of zebrafish and human Pol θ.
 We show that these two proteins share a large amount of sequence and structural homology.
-However, we identify differences in the amino acid composition within the key loop areas shown to drive characteristic Pol θ functions.
-Despite these differences zebrafish Pol θ still displays characteristics identify in human Pol θ, including DNA template extension in the presence of different divalent metals, microhomology-mediated end joining, and translesion synthesis.
+Using a classical biochemical approach we observe that zebrafish Pol θ displays behavior characteristic of human Pol θ, including DNA template extension in the presence of different divalent metals, microhomology-mediated end joining, and translesion synthesis.
 These results will support future studies looking to gain insight into Pol θ function on the basis of evolutionarily conserved features.